 I used to say that my final project at art school was my son.
 He was born in a Boston hospital right next to the school, where I could look out the window and see my friends doing raku in the parking lot.
 We lived in a little apartment.
 Having a studio for three dimensional work, while taking care of a newborn, was out of the question.
 So, I started fooling around with paint and paper, making two dimensional images.
-Twenty years later, I was still working with paint and paper.
-I called these works “compeinage” (com-pen-ahzh), a catchy, made up French sounding description for “combined painting and collage.”
-I won some grants with compeinage, had lots of shows, taught workshops, got into a few publications and told plenty of political and personal visual stories.
-After two decades, however, it was time for a change.
-Now, I'm painting oil landscapes.
-It's tempting to compeinage them sometimes, but for now, they are strictly oils!
+More than twenty years later, I was still working with paint and paper.
+I called these works “compeinage” (com-pen-ahzh), a made up French sounding description for “combined painting and collage.”
+I won some grants with the collage paintings, had shows, taught workshops, got into a few publications and told plenty of political and personal visual stories.
+These were busy years.
+But I am in a quieter space now and the landscapes reflect that change.